 Someone said to me recently, “Isn’t going to Bali a retreat in itself?
-The beautiful beaches, the wonderful landscapes and the extraordinary culture.”
+The beautiful beaches, the wonderful landscapes and the extraordinary culture, the deep jungles.”

 Without a doubt, the island has one of the most unique environments in the world.
 As you walk along the streets there is evidence of their hindu spirituality everywhere.
 The practice of offerings to the gods is a daily event to the Balinese, and it is the very same kind of personal ceremony that we practice when we do yoga.